-The implementation of ever-smarter city visions has however garnered criticism within academic scholarship for its reliance on corporate technology provision (Albino et al., 2015) (Grossi & Pianezzi, 2017) (Shelton et al., 2014).
-This pursuit of Smart Cities is typically described through essential partnerships with multinational ICT firms, creating what Grossi & Pianezzi (2017) identify as a problematic transformation of citizens from political actors into data points for corporate extraction.
+The implementation of ever-smarter city visions has however garnered criticism within academic scholarship for its reliance on corporate technology provision (Albino et al., 2015; Grossi & Pianezzi, 2017; Shelton et al., 2014).
+This pursuit of Smart Cities is typically described through essential partnerships with multinational ICT firms, creating what Grossi & Pianezzi (2017) identify as a problematic transformation of citizens from political actors to data points for corporate extraction.
 Major technology corporations including IBM, Cisco Systems, and Siemens AG have positioned themselves as necessary partners in Smart City transformation (Albino et al., 2015), yet their interventions in projects like Songdo, South Korea, Masdar City, U.A.E. and PlanIT Valley, Portugal have been criticised for oversimplifying urban complexity and prioritising corporate interests over human-scale urban needs (Shelton et al., 2014).

-Critical scholarship has consequently characterised contemporary Smart City implementation through terms like "Dracula Urbanism" (Kirk, 2023), "anti-democratic neoliberalism" (Cardullo & Kitchin, 2019), and as adjacent to an emerging "techno-feudalism" (Varoufakis, 2023) (Gilbert, 2024).
+Critical scholarship has consequently characterised contemporary Smart City implementation through terms like "Dracula Urbanism" (Kirk, 2023), "anti-democratic neoliberalism" (Cardullo & Kitchin, 2019), and as adjacent to an emerging "techno-feudalism" (Varoufakis, 2023; Gilbert, 2024).
 Yet as Alizadeh & Sharifi (2023) argue, the problem lies not in the choice to incorporate digital urban technologies but to implement them exclusively through proprietary, market-led platforms.
 This critique opens space for considering alternative technological assemblages that might enable alternative methodologies, with the capacity to redistribute agency within professional practice to include grassroots communities as key actors in urban processes.